-Types of Real Estate Investing & Who They’re Best For
+4 Common Types of Real Estate Investing

-|Fix & Flip||Short-term investors who want to purchase, renovate and sell a property and then move onto the next project.|
+|Fix-and-Flips||Short-term investors who want to purchase, renovate, and sell a property.|

-|Buy & Hold||Long-term investors, such as portfolio investors and landlords, who purchase real estate with the goal of building equity.|
+|Rental Property||Long-term investors, portfolio investors, and landlords who purchase real estate with the goal of building equity.|

-|Vacation Rental Property||Homeowner who wants to offset some of their vacation costs or a beginner real estate investor.|
+|Vacation Rental Property||Investors who want to offset some of their vacation costs and build equity with rental income.|

 Here are four ways to get involved with real estate investing: